Why SARC

 Four pain points repeat in every regulated delivery conversation:

-- Evidence is scattered.
-SonarQube, Snyk, Wiz, GitGuardian, Trivy, ServiceNow, Kosli, GitLab, GitHub Actions, Azure DevOps — each owns part of the story.
+- Evidence is scattered — and often leaves your perimeter.
+SonarQube, Snyk, Wiz, GitGuardian, Trivy, ServiceNow, a SaaS evidence vendor, GitLab, GitHub Actions, Azure DevOps — each owns part of the story, and none of it stays in your cloud.
 Nobody owns the whole story.

 - Approvals are a bottleneck.
 A typo fix and a schema migration get the same 48-hour CAB review because risk is opaque.